Our Philosophy

 Staff

--find a place within the circle with your child
+- find a place within the circle with your child (if able to stay)

--report for attendance by 8:50
+- report for attendance by 8:50

--gather near their classmates
+- gather near their classmates

--supervise students and complete attendance
+- supervise students and complete attendance

--introduce occasional teachers
+- introduce occasional teachers

 Lower Parking Lot